Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

         categorical_order_by='labels'
 )
 ```
-There was several additional lines of code needed to recreate the format to match what I wanted that graphs to look like.
+There were several additional lines of code needed to recreate the format to match what I wanted that graphs to look like.
 In the end, I decided to stick with __Seaborn__ for this project, but __Chartify__ can be useful for my future projects when I would like to stick with there built-in styles.

 ### Age Distribution

-After creating the _Age_ feature, I wanted to see how best to include this into other groupings to reveal some interesting insight into the data.
+After creating the _Age_ feature, I wanted to see how best to include this into other groupings to reveal some fascinating insight into the data.

 #### Age By Status